 Provides practical experience in directing, acting, costuming, scene design, lighting and repertory.
+Prerequisite: Consent of instructor.

 THE 191 Applied Theatre Practicum II (0-2)

 Continues THE 190.
 Provides practical experience in directing, acting, costuming, scene design, lighting and repertory.
 Prerequisite: THE 190 with a grade of C or better and consent of instructor.